Summary / TL;DR

 Are SKAGs Really Dead?

-SKAG campaigns have to place all ad groups in one campaign, or advertisers should have micro-budgets for a single ad group per campaign.
-The latter leads to significant losses, and dumping ad groups in a single Google Ads campaign leads to the poor allocation of budgets.
+SKAG campaigns must place all ad groups in one campaign, or advertisers should have micro-budgets for a single ad group per campaign.
+The latter leads to significant losses, and dumping ad groups in a single Google Ads campaign leads to poor budget allocation.

-Furthermore, SKAGs were designed to help match specific search terms people use while conducting a search and the displayed ads.
-For example, if a user searched for “sugar-free energy bars”, the SKAG would display your ad only to the users who searched using those specific terms.
+SKAGs were specifically designed to match people’s search terms with displayed ads.
+For instance, if someone searched for “sugar-free energy bars,” the SKAG would ensure your ad was shown to users who searched for exactly that phrase.

-However, since Google updated its concept of close variants in 2018, the ads for the keywords “sugar-free energy bars” can also be displayed to users searching for “zero-calorie energy bars”.
-The search intent of both users was the same — finding healthy energy bars that won’t add calories.
+However, Google updated its concept of close variants in 2018.
+Now, ads for “sugar-free energy bars” can also appear to users searching for “zero-calorie energy bars.”

-The only hope for SKAG accounts was “phrase match”, but even that couldn’t stand against other PPC marketing strategies after the alteration of close variants.
+The only hope for SKAG accounts was “phrase match,” but even that couldn’t compete with other PPC marketing strategies after the alteration of close variants.

 In addition, it was challenging for even the most experienced copywriters to create unique and exciting ads for SKAGs.
 Nonetheless, SKAG campaigns can work as effectively as before, provided they are not overdone.